sarahliz24/aeh_art/README.md

 # INTRODUCTION

 Allan E Hewitt Art is an e-commerce website that sells art prints of the artist (Allan E Hewitt).
-The artist is a skilled landscape painter and also a well-known soil scientist who creates hand-drawn soil profile pictures.
-The website sells examples of the artists oil-based landscape paintings, soil profile drawings, and also other art formats by the artist.
+The artist is a skilled landscape painter and also a well-known soil scientist who creates hand-drawn soil profile pictures and landscape paintings.
+The website sells examples of the artists landscape paintings, soil profile drawings, and also other art formats by the artist.
 The website also showcases the artist's life and work, enabling the user to connect with the artist beyond purchasing his paintings.

 The website brief was developed by the Hewitt Family Trust, who wanted a platform to showcase and sell Allan's art, and also to showcase Allan himself - sharing his accomplishments in both art and science with a wider audience.